Westlake Farms 7-Lot Subdivision (west)

-This is a new online concept review!
-Share your ideas about how this development application might be improved to better serve the community, leave comments that may be shared with City Council, and/or ask questions about the proposal using the tabs below.
+This is a new development proposal!
+Share your ideas about how this development application might be improved to better serve the community.
+Leave comments and/or ask questions about the proposal using the tabs below.

 Project Overview

 The proposal is to subdivide a 1.84-acre lot into 7 single-family residential lots.
-The development would include site access, sidewalks, landscaping and a detention pond.
+The proposed development includes site access, sidewalks, landscaping, and a detention pond.

 Project Details